Skip to main content

 Language detection and switching

-By default, the agent detects the caller’s language automatically via ASR and responds in that language.
-If detection is too aggressive or not sensitive enough, adjust via behavior rules — for example, instruct the agent to only switch after the caller has spoken consistently in a different language for multiple turns.
+By default, the agent detects the caller’s language automatically through ASR and responds in that language.
+If detection is too aggressive or not sensitive enough, adjust in behavior rules – for example, instruct the agent to only switch after the caller has spoken consistently in a different language for multiple turns.
 For explicit selection, create a Managed Topic that lets callers choose their language and use a function to set it:

 def set_language(language_code):